nzthiago/event-processing-spark/README.md

 ## Build and Deploy

-This Accelerator requires Azure Event Hubs, so it includes bicep language templates to generate the necessary Azure components.
+This sample requires Azure Event Hubs, so it includes bicep language templates to generate the necessary Azure components.

 Create a new Resource Group on Azure and then from a Bash command line with the Azure CLI installed, browse to the `infra` folder and execute [deploy.sh](event-processing-dotnet/src/infra/deploy.sh) passing in the resource group name.
 This will create: